cihanb/kubernetesdemo_rp/Simple-Step-by-Step.md

 _# deployment "redispack-deployment" created_
 _# service "redispack" created_

-You can now see the list of container nodes deployed on the kubernetes cluster.
+You can now see the list of container nodes deployed on the Kubernetes cluster.
 Simply run the following to see the list of nodes
 ```
 kubectl get po
 ```